Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/tiledlayers/export_vector_tiles/README.md

 <h2>How to use the sample</h2>

 <p>First, a dialog will appear prompting for authentication credentials to arcgis.com.
-You must supply valid
+When the vector tiled layer
-credentials for an organization user to continue.
-When the vector tiled layer loads, zoom in to the extent you want to export.
+loads, zoom in to the extent you want to export.
 The red box shows the extent that will be exported.
 Click the "Export Vector Tiles" button to start the job.
 A progress indicator will show.
 The larger the extent, the longer it will take to export.
+An error will show if the extent is larger than the maximum limit allowed.
 When finished, a dialog will show the exported result in a new map view.</p>

 <h2>How it works</h2>